jeeveshmishra/shopping-cart/Readme.md

 # 4. Deployment

-Ideally I prefer the Github actions as its more declarative and concise than what we use in internal applications if HB (Jenkins).
+Ideally I prefer the Github actions as its more declarative , with good documentation and concise to make CI/CD flows in comparison to what we use in internal applications if HB (Jenkins).

-I would like to deploy it on Azure paltform using github actions.
+I would like to deploy it on Azure paltform using terraforms if the ecosystem is supported.

 # 5. Swagger